-Trump campaign won’t allow Bloomberg reporters at events
+Trump campaign to stop giving credentials to Bloomberg News

 The decision comes a week after the news service’s founder, billionaire Michael Bloomberg, announced he was seeking the Democratic nomination for president.

-In response, Bloomberg News said it would cover but not investigate its boss, the former New York mayor, and his Democratic rivals.
+In response, Bloomberg News said it would cover but not investigate its boss, the former New York City mayor, and his Democratic rivals.
 But Bloomberg Editor-in-Chief John Micklethwait said reporters would continue to investigate the Trump administration, as the sitting government.

 Trump campaign manager Brad Parscale called it a troubling decision to “formalize preferential reporting policies.”
 He said Bloomberg reporters would no longer be credentialed to cover campaign events until the policy is rescinded.